 How much does Point-of-Use Water Heater cost in Tampa?

-A public model page should not be treated as a final installed price.
-Use the Point-of-Use Water Heater page to ask what is included in the written scope: equipment match, labor, removal, drain or electrical work, thermostat or control needs, permit handling where applicable, rebate eligibility, warranty registration, financing options, and maintenance expectations.
+A model page is not a final installed price.
+Start with the Point-of-Use Water Heater details to ask what is included in the written scope: equipment match, labor, removal, drain or electrical work, thermostat or control needs, permit handling where applicable, rebate eligibility, warranty registration, financing options, and maintenance expectations.
 Final pricing and availability depend on the home, the selected model, and the approved proposal.

 Do I need a permit for Point-of-Use Water Heater?

 Permit needs depend on the project scope, local code requirements, and whether the work is repair, replacement, electrical, fuel, water-heater, or equipment-installation related.
-Ask Air Strike to confirm permit handling in the written proposal before approving work.
+Ask Air Strike to confirm permit handling in the written proposal before work starts.

 Should I repair my current system or replace it with Point-of-Use Water Heater?

 That depends on the failure, equipment age, repair history, comfort problems, energy use, system match, part availability, and the full quoted scope.
-Air Strike should review those facts before recommending repair, maintenance, replacement, or waiting.
+Ask Air Strike to review those facts before recommending repair, maintenance, replacement, or waiting.

-Where did this Point-of-Use Water Heater page get the model information?
+Where did the Point-of-Use Water Heater model details come from?

-The product name, category, official Lennox page link, and public PDF downloads come from Lennox's public residential product catalogue and product pages.
-Air Strike adds local Tampa and Hillsborough County quote-preparation context without inventing product specifications or pricing.
+The product name, category, Lennox link, and PDF downloads come from Lennox's residential product details.
+Air Strike adds local service notes so homeowners can confirm fit, scope, and pricing directly.